Indigenous peoples of the Pacific Northwest Coast: Nuu-chah-nulth

-The Nuu-chah-nulth (/nuːˈtʃɑːnʊlθ/ noo-CHAH-nuulth; /sal/) are an Indigenous people in Canada.
+The Nuu-chah-nulth (/nuːˈtʃɑːnʊlθ/ noo-CHAH-nuulth; /nuk/) are an Indigenous people in Canada.
 Their traditional home is in the Pacific Northwest on the west coast of Vancouver Island.
 In pre-contact and early post-contact times, the number of nations was much greater, but as in the rest of the region, smallpox and other consequences of contact resulted in the disappearance of some groups, and the absorption of others into neighbouring groups.

 They were among the first Pacific peoples north of California to come into contact with Europeans.
 Competition between Spain and the United Kingdom over control of Nootka Sound led to a bitter international dispute around 1790, which was settled when Spain agreed to abandon its claim of exclusivity to the North Pacific coast, and to pay damages for British ships seized during the dispute.
 The Nuu-chah-nulth speak a Southern Wakashan language and are closely related to the Makah and Ditidaht.